Custom-Roles-for-TTT/TTT-Jingle-Jam-Roles-2024/README.md

 ttt_werewolf_is_monster             0       // Whether Werewolves should be treated as members of the monster team (rather than the independent team) ttt_werewolf_night_visibility_mode  1       // Which players know when it is night.
 0 - Only Werewolves, 1 - Everyone if a Werewolf is alive, 2 - Everyone if a Werewolf is in the round, 3 - Everyone regardless of whether a Werewolf exists ttt_werewolf_timer_visibility_mode  1       // Which players see a timer showing when it will change to/from night.
-0 - No one, 1 - Only Werewolves, 2 - Everyone ttt_werewolf_fog_visibility_mode    1       // Which players see fog/darkness during the night.
+0 - No one, 1 - Only Werewolves, 2 - Everyone ttt_werewolf_fog_visibility_mode    2       // Which players see fog/darkness during the night.
 0 - No one, 1 - Non-Werewolves, 2 - Everyone
 ttt_werewolf_drop_weapons           0       // Whether Werewolves should drop their weapons on the ground when transforming ttt_werewolf_transform_model        1       // Whether Werewolves' player models should change to a Werewolf while transformed ttt_werewolf_hide_id                1       // Whether Werewolves' target ID (Name, health, karma etc.) should be hidden from other players' HUDs while transformed ttt_werewolf_vision_mode            1       // Whether Werewolves see a visible aura around other players, visible through walls.
 0 - Never, 1 - While transformed, 2 - Always ttt_werewolf_show_target_icon       1       // Whether Werewolves see an icon over other players' heads showing who to kill.
-0 - Never, 1 - While transformed, 2 - Always ttt_werewolf_seeing_red             1       // Whether Werewolves' screens should go red while transformed ttt_werewolf_day_length_min         90      // The minimum length of the day phase in seconds ttt_werewolf_day_length_max         120     // The maximum length of the day phase in seconds ttt_werewolf_night_length_min       45      // The minimum length of the night phase in seconds
+0 - Never, 1 - While transformed, 2 - Always ttt_werewolf_bloodthirst_tint       1       // Whether Werewolves' screens should go red while transformed ttt_werewolf_night_tint             1       // Whether players' screens should be tinted during the night ttt_werewolf_day_length_min         90      // The minimum length of the day phase in seconds ttt_werewolf_day_length_max         120     // The maximum length of the day phase in seconds ttt_werewolf_night_length_min       45      // The minimum length of the night phase in seconds